matheusrcrf/matheusrcrf/README.md

 # Hi there!

-My name is Matheus, and I'm a passionate Fullstack JavaScript Developer focused on creating efficient, scalable web applications.
+My name is Matheus, and I'm a passionate Full-stack Web Developer focused on creating efficient, scalable web applications.
 With experience in both frontend and backend development, I love transforming complex problems into elegant solutions using modern technologies.
 My mission is to write clean, maintainable code while continuously learning and improving.

 ---